germal/OpenCVB/README.md

 images to the Python script.
 See Algorithm subset “\<PyStream\>”.)

-Python scripts show up in the list of algorithms in the OpenCVB user interface and each Python script will be run when performing a “Test All” regression.
+Python scripts show up in the list of algorithms in the OpenCVB user interface and each Python script will be run when performing a regression tests.
 To change which version of Python is used, open the “Options” dialog and in the “Python” section, there is a browse button to select any Python.exe available on the system.

 **Python Packages**